La Hermana del Hombre Bóveda: Identifying marks

 The artwork is signed at the bottom proper left edge “Serrano”.

 Historical information

 La Hermana del Hombre Bóveda was hollow cast in a multi-part mold in Madrid in 1963.

 Location history

 La Hermana was installed as the central attraction of one of the IMA's most prominent accessibility projects - the Garden for Everyone.
 This garden made its debut in 1993, located at the east end of the Sutphin Mall in front of the museum.
 It was designed specifically for people with disabilities, and it creates a full sensory experience with fragrant flowers, various textures of stone and landscaping, and a gentle fountain, upon which La Hermana rests.
 This has been the artwork's display location since its accession into the museum's collection.

 Acquisition

 La Hermana was donated to the IMA from the Joseph Cantor Collection in 1987.
 It was accessioned in the same year.

-Artist

-Pablo Serrano was born in Madrid in 1908; he made his living as a sculptor until his death in 1985.

 Condition

 The Smithsonian American Art Museum's Inventories of American Painting and Sculpture surveyed La Hermana del Hombre Bóveda, and the sculpture was deemed to be well-maintained.